 We Are Not Alone

-- Call Denise Klein, preferably before 7 pm at night, even on weekends―she may not know what you should do, but she probably has ideas or suggestions…but not medical advice.
+- Me, preferably before 7 pm at night, even on weekends―I may not know what you should do, but I probably have ideas or suggestions…but not medical advice.

-- Wider Horizons Board members (do you have that list?) and don’t forget that one of our members is a retired physician who welcomes calls.
+- Wider Horizons Board members (do you have that list?) and don’t forget that Paul Beck is a retired physician who welcomes calls.

 - A member of your pod whose experience or judgment you respect or who is on your wavelength.